Ragıp Gümüşpala: Political life

 He entered politics after military service.
 After the closure of the Democrat Party (DP) on 29 September 1960, he participated in the work of a political party that would gather the electorate of this party.
 He was elected as the first chairman of the Justice Party (AP), which was founded on 11 February 1961.
 As the first chairman of this party, he was elected as Izmir deputy in the 1961 general elections.
 He did not take part in the CHP-AP coalition government established on 20 November 1961 under the chairmanship of İsmet İnönü.
 He was re-elected as the chairman of the 1st Congress of the AP that convened in 1962.

 He died in Istanbul on 6 June 1964.
 His grave is in Zincirlikuyu Cemetery.
 He was married with six children.

-After his death, Süleyman Demirel was elected as the AP leader.
-Perceived as the continuation of DP, AP came to power alone with 52% of the votes in the 1965 elections.
+After his death, Süleyman Demirel was elected as the Justice Party leader.
+Perceived as the continuation of the Democrat Party, AP came to power alone with 52% of the votes in the 1965 elections.